‘Vesper’ (‘End of the Working Day’)

 ‘Official art work in Germany was technically superior to much of the work in France, England, and the United States’

 “There have been many new buildings to decorate: party offices, banks, barracks, schools, and town-halls.
 What has been done compares, at least in technique, more than favorably with our PWA and WPA murals.
 Americans employed much the same subject matter – physical energy and the Comman Man.
 The Nazis did not tolerate incompetence or sliphod execution.
 Their patronage was in no sence charity…….”the general level of official work in Germany was technically superior to much of the work in France, England, and the United States’.
-From: ‘Art in the Third Reich’, written by Lincoln Kirstein (one of the ‘Monuments Men’) and published in the ‘Magazine of Art’, American Federation of Arts, October 1945.
+From: ‘Art in the Third Reich’, written by Lincoln Kirstein (one of the ‘Monuments Men’) and published in the ‘Magazine of Art’, American Federation of Arts, New York, October 1945.

 The Public Works of Art Project (PWA) was a program to employ artists, as part of the New Deal, during the Great Depression.
 It was the first such program, running from December 1933 to June 1934.
 The purpose of the PWAP was ‘to give work to artists by arranging to have competent representatives of the profession embellish public buildings.
 Artists were told that the subject matter had to be related to the ‘American scene’.
 Artworks from the project were shown or incorporated into a variety of locations, including the White House and House of Representatives.